TrueshotBarrage/crawl-o-bot/README.md

 ```shell
 php se/index.php
 ```
-runs the code contained in index.php.
-You can interrupt the running code by pressing Ctrl+C on macOS.
+runs the code contained in `index.php`.
+You can interrupt the running code by pressing `Ctrl+C` on macOS.

 If you want to write to a JSON file:
 ```shell